Gut Health

 Diarrhea… abdominal pain… gas… bloating…

-If these symptoms have been dogging you for far too long, and won’t go away no matter what you try, it’s possible you may have the wrong diagnosis.
+If these issues have been dogging you for far too long and won’t go away no matter what you try, it’s possible you may have the wrong diagnosis.

-Two of the most commonly misdiagnosed conditions – celiac disease and SIBO (small intestinal bacterial overgrowth) – can both cause these persistent, troublesome symptoms.
+Two of the most commonly misdiagnosed conditions, celiac disease and SIBO (small intestinal bacterial overgrowth), can both cause these persistent, troublesome GI problems.
 Because their effects can be so similar, SIBO and celiac can be mistaken for each other.

-To make matters worse/more confusing, you could be dealing with both.
-That’s especially likely if dietary changes – like getting rid of gluten – didn’t make your symptoms go away.
+To make matters more confusing, you could be dealing with both.[1]
+That’s especially likely if dietary changes, like getting rid of gluten, didn’t make your symptoms go away.

-When you finally have the right diagnosis, you’ll be able to treat your symptoms more effectively.
-And luckily, there’s a natural way to relieve at least some of those symptoms no matter which condition you have…
+When you finally have the right diagnosis, you’ll be able to tackle the problem effectively.
+And luckily, there’s a natural way to get some relief no matter which condition you have…

 What Is SIBO?